All Year: Yes

 Work with the dogs is never done.
 However, how long the days are tends to depend on how quickly each group wants to complete basic tasks (and there is a lot of encouragement given to work efficiently so as to be able to get out sooner, to play!).
 Nevertheless, 8 - 8 is not uncommon in the off-season, so please choose an alternative husky farm if you are looking for a fun holiday option.
 Come to us only if you are serious about what you want to give to the experience and get from it.

-We have a hugely comprehensive manual that we send to potential interns which is in a question format, based on both the questions that previous volunteers asked pre arrival, and on the questions that, with hindsight, they wish they had asked.
+We have a hugely comprehensive manual that we send to potential interns which is in a question format, based on both the questions that previous guides asked pre arrival, and on the questions that, with hindsight, they wish they had asked.

 It answers questions about the area, the farm jobs through the year and how to travel to and from this remote location.

 We also send you one of the longest application forms you will probably have yet completed in your life!